Tips Bulletin

 Squeeze the juice of half a lemon into a small bowl.
 Add the baking soda to the lemon juice.
 It will begin to fizz.
 Stir the ingredients to mix thoroughly.
 Using a soft cloth, apply the paste to the brass.
 Using a gentle circular motion, work the paste into the brass.

 Rinse the paste off with warm water and dry the brass with a clean, soft cloth.
-This remedy is also an appropriate way for how to polish for stainless steel, as well.
+This remedy is also an appropriate way to polish for stainless steel, as well.
 With stainless, however, you do not want to spread the paste in a circular motion.
 Instead, go with the grain of the stainless steel to prevent scratching the surface.

 Can I Use an Ultrasonic Cleaning to Clean Brass?